confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-ksql/README.md

 </div>

 3. Select **Global Access** and then click **Next**.
 4. Copy or save your API Key and Secret somewhere.
-You will need these later on in the lab.
+You will need these later on in the lab, you will not be able to view the secret again once you close this dialogue.

-> **Note:** Once you close the dialogue, you won't be able to view your API Secret again.
-If you didn't save this somewhere in the previous step, remove the key and create it again this time saving the secret somewhere.

 5. After creating and saving the API key, you will see this API key in the Confluent Cloud UI in the **API Access** tab.
 If you don’t see the API key populate right away, refresh the browser.

 ***